chkp-lioram/email-rag/README.md

 - Database may be empty - run `npm run generate` then `npm run ingest`
 - Check ChromaDB is running and accessible

+## Future Improvements

+- **Dataset Generation**: Already optimized from ~200 to ~10 LLM calls via batch processing.
+Could be further improved by:
+  - Running a local LLM for generation (faster, no API costs)
+  - Increasing batch size beyond 10 emails per call
+  - Caching and reusing common email patterns
+- **Embeddings**: Consider using ChromaDB's built-in embedding models via `queryTexts` parameter:
+  - Faster (locally hosted)
+  - Free (no API costs)
+  - May be more appropriate for small-scale datasets
+- **Query Performance**: Implement caching for frequently asked queries